raas-dev/configent/README.md

 If `-d` or `--detached` is not used, an interactive session is assumed and all arguments are passed to `docker run` entrypoint `/bin/sh -c` as commands, e.g.
 `d bash` starts Bash in the container.
 Exiting the shell stops the container.

+⚠️: If container writes to filesystem, you must be in a VM writable directory.

 ## ❄️ Nix

 [Nix](https://nix.dev/) is not installed on the host, but alias `nixd` starts